Exlabs/exlabs_handbook/docs/benefits.md

 # Medical Cover
 For people working from Poland, we subsidize (50%) Medicover care package.
 Get in touch with our Office Manager in order to subscribe.
 # Paid holidays
-Each memeber of our team has the right for 20 days of paid vacation per year.
+Each member of our team has the right for 20 days of paid vacation per year.
 # Paid parking
 We refund cost of paid parking lots if you have to pay them working from our office.
 # Computer & Software